 Just imagine that you have hired an extra manager who’s costing you $80k.
 Only by calculating your numbers will you know that wage is much too high of a percentage!

 Now you’re able to play to detective, and to find out where your redundancies are to cut extra costs.

 At the end of the day, you want to run the most efficient restaurant of small business that’s going to allow you to profit.
-To do this you need to know your numbers, because labour cost is one of the biggest expenses that you can control!
+To do this you need to know your numbers because labor cost is one of the biggest expenses that you can control!

-Once you do the calculation, use it as a benchmark and challenge yourself to see how much you can lower it month by month.
+Once you do the calculation, use it as a benchmark and challenge yourself to see how much you can lower your labor costs month by month.
 Over time, you’ll be able to shave off hundreds!

-Even if you cut it down to 28%, you’re still saving 5%.
+Even if you cut labor costs down to 28%, you’re still saving 5%.
 Just 5% of a million is $50,000!
 That’s pure profit that you’re going to be able to put straight into your pocket or invest back into the business.

 These numbers aren’t going to change themselves.
 Since you’re the boss running this whole thing, you have to take action and it’s always better to start sooner rather than later!

-Now that you know your labour cost, it’s time to lower them.
+Now that you know your labor cost, it’s time to lower them.